sarankumar1325/BRANDFORGE/README.md

 ## Usage

-1. Launch the application using Streamlit.
+1. Launch the application using Streamlit Command.
 2. Enter your questions about personal branding or career growth in the input box.
 3. Receive actionable suggestions powered by AI.